nightcrawler-/denali-medexam/README.md

 ### Misc

 In the event you need to drop and recreate the db but access is disabled due to other users, force restart postgres `sudo systemctl restart postgresql`

+### Deployment to heroku

+For some strange reason, one of the dev/test groups gems, rspec, plus swagger etc had issues living out of thier groups so they had to be moved to production, no biggie but not advised.

+Now, setting up things on heroku should be quite straight forward -- get account, link to github and project etc.

+You'll need to set up the heroku CLI on your development machine, the guide is pretty clear on the steps.
+If you choose to deploy your app automatically for certain branches, easy.
+But for the first deployment, you need to perfom your db:migrate and db:seed tasks from the heroku CLI: `heroku run db:migrate -a your-app`